ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        4. force\_turbo=1
     5. For Pi 5 also add
        1. arm\_boost=1 in /boot/firmware/config.txt
+13. Enable the SPI pins on the Pi
+    1. sudo raspi-config
+    2. Select 3 Interface Option
+    3. Select 14 SPI Enable/Disable
+    4. Select Yes on the next screen
+    5. Finish
-13. Install and build OpenCV \- for both python and C++
+14. Install and build OpenCV \- for both python and C++
     1. Latest version of OpenCV as of this writing (late 2024\) is 4.10
     2. See e.g., [https://itslinuxfoss.com/install-opencv-debian/](https://itslinuxfoss.com/install-opencv-debian/) for more information on installing
     3. If necessary, increase swap space to have around 6 Gig of usable space.
 For a 4 Gig or larger Pi, you can skip this step and just go to compiling